The Ultimate Travel Guide to Zadar, Croatia

 If you’re a solo traveler or a backpacker on a budget, a hostel might be the best option for you.

 I recommend Sky Hostel, which not only is the absolute cheapest accommodation on Booking.com, but it also has stellar reviews.
-Here you benefit of free parking, tea and coffee maker in all rooms, a 24-hour front desk (which means you can arrive at any hour, even at night), towels and linens included in the price, and much more.
+Here you benefit from free parking, tea and coffee makers in all rooms, a 24-hour front desk (which means you can arrive at any hour, even at night), towels and linens included in the price, and much more.

 If you’re feeling more comfortable in a cozy hotel room, why not give Hotel Sky a chance?